Ilanga-87/YTD_localhost_deploy/README.md

 Please follow the instructions provided by your email service provider to generate the required authentication credentials.
 Once obtained, you will integrate these credentials into the application's settings to enable seamless email communication.

-5. Create a ".env.db" file with the same variables used in the previous step:
+5. Create an ".env.db" file with the same values used in the previous step:
 ```commandline
 nano .env.db
 ```